Internet Protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP and HTTPS)!

 The Hypertext Transfer Protocol is a utility layer protocol inside the Internet protocol suite version for distributed, collaborative, hypermedia information structures.

 Which protocol is used for cozy transmission?
-The Secure Sockets Layer (SSL) protocol, evolved via Netscape Corporation, is an enterprise-regular trendy for community shipping layer security.
+The Secure Sockets Layer (SSL) protocol, evolved via Netscape Corporation, is an enterprise-regular trend for community shipping layer security.
 SSL is supported by way of all currently available Web servers and Web browsers.

 7) Internet Message Access Protocol (IMAP)